 - What are the best ways to effectively manage your communication load?

-- For example, answering frequently asked questions for the entire group through a group email or adding an informational page to Moodle, or holding office hours via conference call for students who have limited access to laptops or data plans.
+- For example, you might answer frequently asked questions for the entire group through a group email, by adding an informational page to Moodle, or by holding office hours via conference call for students who have limited access to laptops or data plans.